-10.2 Sample Pthreads Program
+10.4.3 Sample Pthreads Program

 In order to motivate the hardware issues to be discussed in this chapter, we first consider a sample threads program.
-We saw a sample in Section 9.4.5.2, but that did not involve computation, and it is the latter that is the main point of having multiple processors.

 Here is a threads program that does involve computation, involving counting prime numbers.
 It's not the most efficient possible prime finder, but it will illustrate the principles.